Spanish Civil War: Right-wing government (1933–1935)

 Events in the period after November 1933, called the "black biennium", seemed to make a civil war more likely.
 Alejandro Lerroux of the Radical Republican Party (RRP) formed a government, reversing changes made by the previous administration and granting amnesty to Sanjurjo and his collaborators.
 The Civil Guard adopted "preventive brutality" against workers' movements.
 Some monarchists joined with the newly formed Falange Española y de las JONS ("Falange") to help achieve their aims.
 Through Antonio Goicoechea, who would later play a role in the Italian intervention in the Civil War, in 1934 a group of monarchist conspirators within the army reached an agreement with Benito Mussolini, who had supported contacts with anti-Republican circles since 1932 and promised to supply weapons to the plotters and subsidized the Falange.
-The defeat in the elections and its consequences led to disenchantment with parliamentarism and radicalization within the Socialists.
-The increasing militancy within the Socialist workers was followed by Francisco Largo Caballero's adopting a revolutionary Marxist rhetoric which justified revolutionism as a way to combat rising fascism, uncharacteristic of European social democratic mainstream and the reformist traditions of the PSOE.
+The defeat in the elections and its consequences led to disenchantment with parliamentarism and radicalization of the Socialists.
+The increasing militancy within the Socialist workers was followed by Francisco Largo Caballero's adopting revolutionary Marxist rhetoric which justified revolutionism as a way to combat rising fascism, uncharacteristic of European social democratic mainstream and the reformist traditions of the PSOE.
 The CNT adopted a similar rhetoric in the wake of the elections, threatening with a revolution if "Fascist tendencies" would win the elections.
-Open violence occurred in the streets of Spanish cities, and militancy continued to increase, reflecting a movement towards radical upheaval, rather than peaceful means as solutions.
+Open violence occurred in the streets of Spanish cities, and militancy continued to increase, reflecting a movement towards radical upheaval, rather than peaceful means to achieve solutions.
 A small insurrection by anarchists occurred in December 1933 in response to CEDA's victory, in which around 100 people died.